Sansevieria Fernwood is an evergreen, relatively hardy, and perennial succulent snake plant that belongs to the family Asparagaceae.

 Watering and Feeding

 Sansevieria Fernwood tolerates drought, just like cacti.
 They require little water to survive.
+Here is what to do if your underwater a snake plant.
 The plant is more likely to suffer from over-watering than the lack of it.

 Ideally, you only need to water the soil once it’s dry.
 Avoid pouring the water onto the leaves because they’re susceptible to rot if it sits for long.